Alejbc27/Master-EDEM2425/README.md

-# 🚀 From Zero to Cloud: A Data Engineer’s Learning Log ☁️💡
+# From Foundations to Cloud: A Data Engineering Journey 💡

 **Welcome! 👋**
 This repository is a technical log of my journey through the **Master’s in Big Data & Cloud at EDEM (Valencia, Spain).**